Canadian Museum for Human Rights: Nakba exhibit

+In June 2026, the National Post reported on internal emails concerning CMHR communications with a Palestinian representatives in Canada, including the president of the Canadian Palestinian Association of Manitoba Ramsey Zeid, about the planned exhibit; Montreal lawyer Neil Oberman said the episode raised questions about transparency and the museum's statutory mandate.

+Minister of Canadian Identity and Culture Marc Miller said that the museum had erred in how it curated the exhibit, and criticized the museum for not identifying Hamas as a terrorist organization, a spokesperson from the museum denied this and said that they have identified them as such on several occasions.
+Miller also said that "it's unfortunate an exhibit meant to explain how Palestinians have experienced history has been greeted by an uproar".

+Representatives of the Jewish Federation of Winnipeg expressed concern for the timing of this exhibit coming at period when "antisemitism in Canada has risen to levels never seen before".

+Mark Berlin, a museum board member resigned in protest of the exhibit, calling it one-sided, and accused the museum of "putting forth 'ideology' instead of an accurate history."

+Marsha Lederman defended the exhibit in an op-ed in The Globe and Mail, saying that "[r]easonable people should understand that a human rights museum has every reason to profile the stories of displaced Palestinians."

 LGBT content censorship

 From January 2015 until the middle of 2017 the management sometimes asked staff not to show any LGBT content on tours at the request of certain guests, including religious school groups, diplomats and donors.
 The communications department justified such requests by saying "all groups are special, some groups are just a bit more special and there are some things that shouldn't be put on paper.
 So we have to meet in person to discuss what guides can say to these special visitors."
 In June 2020, CMHR CEO John Young resigned following complaints that staff were forced to censor LGBT content, as well as allegations of sexual harassment, homophobia and racism at the CMHR.
 An apology from the Executive team of the CMHR and an interim report of the independent third-party review into allegations were published on the CMHR website, with Young and several others named as signatories to the apology.
 In October 2020, it was revealed some staff were told not to talk about pregnancy or abortion, in addition to censoring LGBT content, during some tours involving religious schools.